Ooni vs Gozney – which pizza oven is best?

 Winner: Ooni

-The fairest comparison between the two brands is to take their two best ovens - the Ooni Karu 16 vs the Gozney Dome.
+The fairest comparison between the two brands is to take their two best ovens - the brand new Ooni Karu 2 Pro vs the Gozney Dome.
 On paper, they're very evenly matched.

 They both make exceptionally good pizza, and both make it with both wood and gas.
-Our testers found that the Karu 16 makes slightly better pizza, with a better crust, but the difference between the two for flavor is negligible.
+Our testers found that the Karu 2 Pro makes slightly better pizza, with a better crust, but the difference between the two for flavor is negligible.

-Both have digital thermometers, and both can cook pizzas incredibly quickly.
-The only significant technical difference is that the Dome has a meat thermometer, which the Karu does not, and the Karu has a door.
-It's an obvious point, but this makes it much more heat-efficient and means that in the long run it uses slightly less fuel.
+Both have digital and probe thermometers, and pro and both can cook pizzas incredibly quickly.
+The only significant technical difference is that the Karu has a door.
+It's an obvious point, but this makes it much more heat-efficient and means that in the long run, it uses slightly less fuel.
+This latest Karu is also much deeper than the Gozney Dome, so it's better for large joints of meat.

 The only real difference between the two pizza ovens is price.
-The Gozney Dome is $1200 more expensive than the Ooni Karu and I don't think you get a better oven for your money.
-I've just laid out that these ovens have very similar features, so you're not paying for anything extra except for the meat thermometer.
+The Gozney Dome is usually $1200 more expensive than the Ooni Karu and I don't think you get a better oven for your money.
+I've just laid out that these ovens have very similar features, so you're not paying for anything extra.
 The only improvement is that the Dome looks better, and I don't think good looks looks are worth $1200 extra.

 Winner: Ooni